Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

 Instructions

-• Place the sliced avocados and tomatoes in a bowl, then drizzle on the olive oil.
+• Place the sliced cucumbers, tomatoes and avocados in a bowl, then drizzle on the olive oil.

 • Next, sprinkle with some Kosher or sea salt.
 You can always add more later if needed.